montagejs/popcorn/README.md

 To run this demo locally you need:

 * A web server of your choice.
-Montage applications are client-side applications with no particular back-end dependency.
+MontageJS applications are client-side applications with no particular back-end dependency.
 * Node.js and npm.
-MontageJS uses Node.js for its command-line developer tools and for code dependency management.
+MontageJS uses Node.js and npm for its developer tools and for code dependency management.
 * Cloned GitHub repo of this demo.

 First, if you haven't done so already, [download](http://nodejs.org/download/) and run the prebuilt Node.js installer for your platform from the Node.js website to install npm.